rhystmills/rhystmills.github.io/docs/_posts/2026-09-12-can-ai-replace-software-engineers.markdown

     <img src="{{ "assets/img/software-jobs.png" | relative_url }}" alt="The spectrum of AI engineering outcomes" role="img"/>
 </figure>

-I'm going to avoid making predictions on the future of AI development, and approach this question from first principles instead, focusing on my domain: pageview analytics.
+Is total replacement of engineers possible?
+I'm going to avoid making predictions on the future of AI development, and approach this question from first principles instead, focusing on my current domain: pageview analytics.

 At [The Guardian](https://www.theguardian.com/uk) (where I work), staff want to know what articles and 'fronts' are getting seen, and where traffic is coming from.
 Over the past year and a half, I've been working on the team managing the Guardian's answer to this problem, ['Ophan'](https://theguardian.engineering/blog/info-2021-jul-12-how-we-backfilled-the-guardians-in-house-analytics-tool-to-provide-greater-journalistic-insight).
 This is our internal pageview analytics platform, which collects pageview data from users, and presents it in a series of configurable dashboards that our staff can interrogate.
 Something like Google Analytics, customised to the needs of the newsroom.